Strengthening the social fabric of Australia

 REDISCOVER.
 Reskill.
 Reboot.

-Over the past 4 years, Reboot Australia via MACFORCE Australia has provided Mining, Construction and Resource industry information and employment opportunities to ex-offenders and inmates within Western Australian & Queensland Corrective Services.
-What originally started as an opportunity to provide information to a minority group amongst a national skills shortage, quickly developed into an untapped talent pool.
-Upon deeper review, however, we began to understand the role that employment had in breaking the cyclical nature many ex-offenders found themselves in.
+Over the past 5 years, Reboot Australia via MACFORCE Australia has provided Mining, Construction and Resource industry information and employment opportunities to reintegrating individuals within WA, QLD and VIC Corrective Services.
+What originally started as an opportunity to provide information to a minority group during a national skills shortage, quickly developed into an untapped talent pool.
+Upon deeper review, we began to understand the role that employment had in breaking the cyclical nature many ex-offenders found themselves.